AvePoint/cloud-api/docs/docs/Use-Cases.md

 With AvePoint EnPower, businesses can efficiently manage and retrieve data from the Power Platform, including environments, connections, Power Apps, Power Automate Cloud Flows, and Power BI artifacts.
 This enables comprehensive data analysis and reporting, enhancing operational efficiency.

-## Seamless Content Integration with Opus
+## Seamless Content Integration with AvePoint Opus

-AvePoint Opus allows organizations to connect and manage content across various systems.
-By integrating Opus with other platforms, businesses can streamline content management processes, ensuring efficient data handling and compliance.
+AvePoint Opus API methods allows organizations to efficiently manage their content and maintain a well-organized and compliant content management system, enhancing operational efficiency and data governance:
+- Submit new records: Streamlining the process of adding and managing records.
+- Retrieve due records: Accessing records that are due for review or action, helping maintain up-to-date and accurate data.
+- Destroy records: Securely deleting records that are no longer needed.